For patients and visitors

 For patients and visitors at Randall Children's Hospital

-We want your child's stay with us -- or your visit -- to be as pleasant and comfortable as possible.
-If you have further questions, please call 503-276-6500.
+We want your child's stay with us — or your visit — to be as pleasant and comfortable as possible.
+If you have questions, please call 503-276-6500.

 The information below is specific to Randall Children's Hospital.
 Here's more information that applies to all Legacy hospitals.

-Bank machines: A US Bank and cash machine is located on the first floor of the Legacy Emanuel Medical Center Hospital East Wing (up the ramp/stairs from the main lobby).
+Bank machines: US Bank cash machines are found on the first floor of Legacy Emanuel Medical Center Hospital — up the ramp/stairs from the main lobby and in the atrium near the Heartbeat Cafe.

 Gifts can be purchased at two locations:

-- The Gallery in the Atrium, 503-413-4338 (501 N. Graham) offers gifts and other small items.
-Located on the first floor of the Medical Office Building Atrium.
-Open Monday through Friday.
+- The Gallery in the Atrium - Located on the first floor of the Medical Office Building Atrium (501 N. Graham).
+Offers gifts and other small items.
+Open Mon.-Fri.
+Phone: 503-413-4338

 Healing gardens are on third floor and between the Randall Children's Hospital and Legacy Emanuel Medical Center.